 Most species of quail have a similar diet, although there is some variation between species.
-Some species are herbivorous and eat only plants, while some species are omnivorous, eating both plants and insects.
+Some species are herbivorous and eat only plants, while some are omnivorous, eating both plants and insects.
 Generally, quail will eat seeds, berries, grasses, buds, and more.
 They will also prey on spiders, beetles, worms, insect larvae, ants, and small invertebrates.

 Behavior Of The Quail

 Different species of quail exhibit different types of behavior.
 Some are solitary, while some prefer to live in small flocks.
 Most quail can be found on the ground during foraging to search for food.
-If scared, they prefer to have dense bushes and grasses to hide, although will also find low trees to hide in.
+If scared, they prefer to have dense bushes and grasses to hide, although they will also find low trees to hide in.